sergiokopplin/indigo/_posts/2019-01-15-the-ideal-development-workflow.md

 `bin/server` command, then the `bin/client` command, then finish.
 Also, small detail, if you run `make` without any arguments, it uses the first target by default (in our case, `all`).

+This illustrates the base design of any build system.

+> A build system accepts as input a graph of all of a project's build steps, where the nodes are the steps and the
+> edges are the dependencies between these steps, and a target node in this graph.
+The build system then executes the
+> node and its dependencies in order, dependencies built first.

+### Why is this Useful?

+TODO

 # Why an Ideal Development Workflow is Impossible and Why We Try to Approximate It

 TODO